-2023 has started out a couple of inches above average in rainfall.
+2025 has started out an inch or so below average in rainfall through April of this year.
 Although our rainfall seems to be adequate, keep in mind because we don't have a water table in Atlanta and our rainfall is either used by plants, evaporates or travels through our soil and eventually running off the hard pan clay or rock beneath our soil, rainfall is not cumulative and is not stored in the soil.
 Once the rain stops, it doesn't take long for the soil to lose its moisture.
 It is important to keep track of the rainfall we are receiving by utilizing a rain gauge.
 If you have not yet brought your irrigation system on line, go ahead and get it turned on and checked out.
 Have your irrigation company check the controller, valves and heads and also check for proper coverage.
 Be sure you do not have irrigation heads buried under soil or blocked by shrubbery that has grown to envelop the irrigation head.
 Relocate any heads that may be blocked and readjust heads that are not operating properly.